Heritage Projects

 Second, applicants or projects that are located within a 4Culture Equity Investment area are eligible for an equity investment.
 4Culture recognizes that where an organization or cultural worker is based or provides its services can affect access to funding and other resources.
 Many cultural organizations and cultural workers in greater King County have less access to public and private support than those located in Seattle.
 To take a step towards balancing these disparities, applicants or projects located in a 4Culture Equity Investment area will receive additional consideration during the grant evaluation and awards process.
 Projects qualify as being in an Equity Investment area by meeting one of the following requirements:

-• The applicant or project site is located outside of the City of Seattle.
+- You or your project site are located outside of the City of Seattle.

 Contracts and Payment